 A remotely created check is a type of check that was not created by the account holder’s bank and doesn’t include the signature of the person who owns the account.
 The check instead includes a statement of authorization or the account holder’s printed name on the signature line.
 Merchants create an RCC by taking the customer’s bank and routing number over the phone or via a web form then printing a check and processing the check normally.

-High Risk of Fraud
+Remotely Created Checks and a High Risk of Fraud

 It is very easy to debit a customer’s bank account without their consent.
 A person only needs the bank account and routing information, which may be obtained from another legitimate transaction, gleaned from the customer’s check, or scammed from an unsuspecting consumer.
 RCCs are widely used by online scammers.
-Just last week The Federal Trade Commission announced a hefty fine to scammers creating and depositing remotely created checks.

 Expenses Related to RCCs